More than just a confirmation: 9 post-purchase email ideas that drive engagement, revenue, and loyalty

 8. Review request emails

 After the customer receives their product, you might want to ask them to submit a review of their purchase or provide feedback.
 This is a great way to gather insights directly from customers to improve your product.
-Plus, user-generated content like reviews can help other shoppers with their decision to purchase when browsing your site.
+Plus, user-generated content like reviews boosts marketing efforts and can help other shoppers with their decision to purchase when browsing your site.

 One consideration to keep in mind when timing your post-purchase review email is to make sure you trigger it to send after the product is delivered, and after the customer has had a chance to use it, rather than after the product ships.
 Otherwise, you risk asking your customer for feedback about a product they’ve yet to receive.